-Delegator: Local Government Express Power to Delegate: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Local Government Act 1995: Duty Delegated: s.3.22(1) Compensation s.3.23 Arbitration Delegate: Chief Executive Officer Function: In accordance with the s.3.22 procedures, assess and determine the extent of damage to private property arising directly from performance of executive functions and make payment of compensation [s.3.22(1)].
-Where compensation is unable to be determined and agreed between parties, give effect to arbitration in accordance with s.3.23.
-Council Conditions on this Delegation: a.
-Delegation is limited to settlements which do not exceed a material value of \$5,000. b.
-Council shall be informed of the details whenever this delegation is exercised.
-Express Power to Sub-Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Corporate Services Director Community Planningand Place CEO Conditions on Conditions on the CEO delegation also apply to the this Sub-Delegation: sub-delegation.
-Compliance Links: Record Keeping Delegations exercised are to be recorded in the Town's document management system.
+Dologotori Local Government

+Delegator:

+Express Power to Local Government Act 1995:

+Delegate: s.5.42 Delegation of some powers or duties to the CEO

+s.5.43 Limitations on delegations to the CEO

+Express Power or Local Government Act 1995:

+Duty Delegated: s.3.22(1) Compensation

+s.3.23 Arbitration

+Delegate: Chief Executive Officer

+Function: 1.
+In accordance with the s.3.22 procedures, assess and

+determine the extent of damage to private property arising

+directly from performance of executive functions and make

+payment of compensation [s.3.22(1)].

+2. Where compensation is unable to be determined and agreed

+between parties, give effect to arbitration in accordance with

+s.3.23.

+Council Conditions a.
+Delegation is limited to settlements which do not exceed a

+on this Delegation: material value of \$5,000.

+• b.
+Council shall be informed of the details whenever this

+delegation is exercised.

+Express Power to Local Government Act 1995:

+Sub-Delegate: s.5.44 CEO may delegate some powers and duties to other

+employees

+Sub-Delegate/s: Director Corporate Services

+• Director Community Planning and Place

+CEO Conditions on Conditions on the CEO delegation also apply to the

+this Sub-Delegation: sub-delegation.

+Compliance Links: ~

+Record Keeping Delegations exercised are to be recorded in the Town's

+, , document management system.